swannodette/mori/README.md

 * A functional API, data structures do not have public methods
-* Faster, ClojureScript data structures have been subjected to more real world usage and continuous benchmarking for 3 1/2 years
+* Faster, ClojureScript data structures have been subjected to more real world usage and continuous benchmarking for nearly 4 years
-* Larger, gzipped Mori is about twice the size of Immutable.js
+* Larger, gzipped the base Mori module is about 6K larger than Immutable.js

 ## Getting it